 In Australia there are lots of refugees, and even more immigrants, so my story is nothing unusual.
 Neither are the expectations placed on my generation.
 But the truth Darshan showed me was that every generation has expectations of the next, and those expectations are rarely met.

-And so I sit here and I wonder what expectations I have placed on my daughter.
-Will she grow to resent me, despite my best efforts?
+And so I sit here and I wonder what expectations I have placed on my offspring.
+Will our relationship end in resentment, despite my best efforts?

-I want to believe that this generation communicates better than the one before because I want my daughter to be happy, but how do you ask those sorts of questions?
+I want to believe that this generation communicates better than the one before, but how do you ask those sorts of questions?
 Where do you even begin?